On the ground learnings from the Tour de France - Rosterfy

 Staff don’t always show up.
 Volunteers have even less reason to show up than paid staff.
-Whilst recruiting the best who are passionate about the cause is one line of defence, building-in a technology system where you can manage all the staff at each check-in point; and communicate sending extra staff to the areas required is a lifesaver no matter whether it is 12 staff or 12,000 staff.
+While recruiting the best bunch of passionate people is one line of defence, technology is a great asset.
+Using a technology system where you can track attendance at various check-in points is great, and it helps with sending extra staff to the areas as required, no matter whether it is 12 staff or 12,000 staff.

 4. Plan to fail…..